 - 1. Regardless of what terminologies are (or are not) available to the clinician and/or the software, the primary requirement is that in all cases clinicians are able to record exactly what they want to say.
-This means that if they want to record something very general, such as "cold" or a very specific term such as "Ross River Virus infection" they should be able to, whether or not the appropriate terms are available.
-However, the facility should be available to additionally 'code' any such textual item, at the time or indeed at some later time, so as to satisfy reporting or other needs. - 2.
-It is assumed that any client of terminology, such as the EHR, uses a terminology service which provides a complete interface to the terminology part of the knowledge domain.
-The coded text type reflects this.
-Accordingly, there is no concept of "post-coordination" allowed by the data types described here: the only thing that is available from the terminology service is a key which refers to a lexical entity, which may be a single term or a code phrase, and which may be part of a reference terminology and/or linked to element(s) of underlying ontologies.
+This means that if they want to record something very general, such as "cold" or a very specific term such as "Ross River virus infection" they should be able to, whether or not the appropriate coded terms are available.
+However, the facility should be available to additionally code any such textual item, at the time or indeed at some later time, so as to satisfy reporting or other needs. - 2.
+It is assumed that any client of terminology, such as the EHR, uses a terminology service which provides a complete interface to the terminology.
+The design of the DV_CODED_TEXT type reflects this.
+Accordingly, there is no concept of "post-coordination" outside the terminology environment allowed by the data types described here: the only thing that is available from the terminology service is a key which refers to a lexical entity, which may be a single term or a code phrase, and which may be part of a reference terminology and/or linked to element(s) of underlying ontologies.
 It is also assumed that there is no direct access to any particular terminology; access to all terminologies (whether simple coded lexicons or large semantic networks) is via the same abstract interface.